 10 | Discover new unique landscapes

-Go to Transnistrian countryside and you will find dreamy and peaceful landscapes of the River Dniestr, the fields of sunflowers, apple gardens and vineyards.
+Go to the Pridnestrovian / Transnistrian countryside and you will find dreamy and peaceful landscapes of the River Dniestr, the fields of sunflowers, apple gardens and vineyards.

 Nearby there is another village Rashkov, a place of three religions (Orthodoxy, Catholicism and Judaism).